 In 2018, the first case study for the research project was completed.
 As Dr Nimmo outlined, the results were clear.

-“The conclusion was that the land-sharing approach simply couldn’t sustain the same level of biodiversity as having areas of land specifically set aside for wildlife within urban areas.
+“We concluded that the land-sharing approach simply couldn’t sustain the same level of biodiversity as having areas of land specifically set aside for wildlife within urban areas.
 Essentially, leafy suburbs will never be a replacement for nature reserves if we want to preserve and encourage urban wildlife.

 “What this means is that as urban areas expand, we need to include nature reserves in cities and towns.
 These areas don’t have to preclude human use.
 They can include space for walking, cycling, picnicking and so on.
 But they do have to have significant tree cover and minimal urban infrastructure (such as roads and buildings).”